Big January Giveaway - Click Here For More Details

 At Holiday Extras, we believe that everyone should be able to enjoy different activities on their holiday without being penalized by a high medical premium.

-If you have pre-existing medical conditions, it's still possible to enjoy horse riding at no extra cost to your policy.
+If you have any pre-existing medical conditions, it's still possible to enjoy horse riding at no extra cost to your policy.
 We think everyone should be able to enjoy themselves on holiday, which is why we will consider all medical conditions and proudly offer cover for the majority of pre-existing conditions.
 Just be sure to complete the quick online medical screening process for an accurate quote.
 If you have any questions about your quote, please feel free to give us a call on our free contact number, and one of the team will be happy to help.

 Is horse riding dangerous?